-The core problem when deciding upon a hedging policy is to strike a balance between uncertainty and the risk of opportunity loss.
-It is in the establishment of balance that we must consider the risk aversion of the shareholders.
-Setting hedging policy is a strategic decision, the success or failure of which can make or break a firm.
+The core issue when trying to decide on a hedging policy is striking a balance between uncertainty and the risk of opportunity loss.
+Setting hedging policy is a strategic decision whose success or failure can make or break a firm.

-Immediately, they are faced with a problem.
-As a Canadian company, they will have to repatriate those US dollars at some point because they have decided that foreign exchange risk is not something that they are prepared to carry as it is deemed it to be peripheral to their core business.
+As a Canadian company, it will have to repatriate those U.S. dollars at some point because it has decided that foreign exchange risk is not something it’s prepared to carry because that risk is peripheral to the core business.

-If they do not hedge the transaction in any way, they do not know with any certainty at what rate of exchange they can exchange the US$10 million when it is delivered.
-It could be at a better rate or at a worse rate than the rate prevailing currently for exchange of that amount in one month’s time.
+If the company doesn’t hedge the transaction in any way, it won’t know with any certainty at what rate of exchange it’ll be able to exchange the US$10 million when it is delivered.
+It could be better or worse than the rate prevailing currently for exchange of that amount in a month’s time.

-If they enter into a forward contract in which they obligate themselves to buy Canadian dollars and sell US dollars for delivery on the same date as the delivery date on their pulp-and-paper contract, they have removed this uncertainty.
-They know without any question at what rate this exchange will be.
-It will be 1.0510.
+If the company enters into a forward contract in which it will have to buy Canadian dollars and sell U.S. dollars for delivery on the same date as the delivery date on its pulp-and-paper contract, it has removed this uncertainty.
+The company knows without any question at what rate this exchange will be: 1.0510.

-But, they have now taken on infinite risk of opportunity loss.
-If the Canadian dollar weakens because of some unforeseen event and in one month’s time the prevailing spot rate turns out to be 1.10, then they have foregone 490,000 Canadian dollars.
-This is their opportunity loss.
+But, that company has now taken on infinite risk of opportunity loss.
+If the Canadian dollar weakens because of some unforeseen event and in one month’s time the prevailing spot rate turns out to be 1.10, then it has foregone $490,000 Canadian.
+This is the opportunity loss.

 A derivative product is a financial instrument whose price depends indirectly on the behavior of a financial price.

 Instead of entering into a forward contract to buy Canadian dollars, the pulp-and-paper company could purchase a Canadian dollar call struck at 1.0310 for a premium from one of its financial institution counter-parties.
-Doing so reduces their certainty about the rate at which they will repatriate the US dollars but it limits their worst case in exchange for allowing them to enjoy potential opportunity gains, again conditioned by the premium they have paid.
+That reduces its certainty about the rate at which it will repatriate the U.S. dollars but it also limits the worst case in exchange, allowing the company to enjoy potential opportunity gains.

 A Canadian dollar call is only one of the possible risk management solutions to this problem.
-There are dozens of possible instruments, each of which has a differing tradeoff between uncertainty and opportunity loss that a company could use to manage this exposure to changes in the exchange rate.
+There are dozens of possible instruments, each of which has a differing trade-off between uncertainty and opportunity.

 The key to hedging is to decide which of these solutions to choose.
-What is hedging?
-For one, hedging is not just about putting on a forward contract.
-Hedging is about making the best possible decision, integrating the firm’s level of sophistication, systems and the preferences of their shareholders.
+But as we have seen, hedging is not just about putting on a forward contract – it’s about making the best possible decision, considering the firm’s level of sophistication, its systems and the preferences of its shareholders.

-It is important to measure and to have on a daily basis some notion of the firm’s potential liability from financial price risk.
-Financial institutions whose core business is the management and acceptance of financial price risk have whole departments devoted to the independent measurement and quantification of their exposures.
-It is no less critical for a company with billions of dollars of internationally driven revenue to do so.
+It’s important to measure and keep daily tabs on a firm’s potential liability from financial price risk.
+Financial institutions whose core business revolves around managing and accepting financial price risk have whole departments devoted to the independent measurement and quantification of their exposures.

-There are three types of risk for every particular financial price to which the firm is exposed.
+There are three types of risk for every particular financial price to which a firm will be exposed.

-Transactional risks reflect the pejorative impact of fluctuations in financial prices on the cash flows that come from purchases or sales.
-This is the kind of risk we described in our example of the pulp-and-paper company concerned about their US$10 million contract.
-Or, we could describe the funding problem of the company as a transactional risk.
-How do they borrow money?
-How do they hedge the value of a loan they have taken once it is on the books?
+Transactional risks, which reflect the negative impact of fluctuations in financial prices on the cash flows that come from purchases or sales.
+This is the kind of risk described in the example of the pulp-and-paper company and its US$10 million contract.
+Its funding problem can also be described as a transactional risk — how does the company borrow money?
+How does it hedge the value of a loan once it is on the books?

 Translation risks describe the changes in the value of a foreign asset due to changes in financial prices, such as the foreign exchange rate.